ThomasArts/aetmodel/ThreatModel.md

 ##### 4. Block tampering
+	  (2.4) Verification of block validity
-	  (4.1.1) No verification of block validity
+		  (2.4.1) No verification of block validity
-	  (4.1.2) Weak verification of block validity
+		  (2.4.2) Weak verification of block validity

+##### 5. Transaction tampering
+	  (2.5) Verification of transaction validity
+	  	  (2.5.1) No verification of transaction validity
+		  (2.5.2) Weak verification of transaction validity
+		  (2.5.3) Violation of transaction integrity by a node prior to including in a block

 * **Related info**
 	* [Unchecked block validity](https://github.com/aeternity/protocol/blob/master/SYNC.md#incentives)